colah/ByronTrialNotes/daily-notes/day23.md

 * Defense: Someone might need some context, it has a different subject in the information...
 * Meeting....
-* Communities are encouraged to disrupt capatalist institutions in their neighborhood on these days.
+* Communities are encouraged to disrupt capitalist institutions in their neighborhood on these days.
 * (4) Downtown to become a fortress for G20 summit
 * Prosecution: Do you recognize this article?
  * No.